guitaripod/midgarcorp/README_CLI.md

-# Compiled Thoughts CLI (ct)
+# Midgar Corp CLI (ct)

-A Go-based CLI tool for managing build tasks for the Compiled Thoughts website.
+A Go-based CLI tool for managing build tasks for the Midgar Corp website.

 ## Installation